-Speech-Language Pathology Program
+Speech-Language Pat hology Program

 Curriculum with Course Descriptions

 Course Number Course Name Course Description

-HHS 587 Diagnostic Clinical (Co-requisite SLP 544) Students will provide evidence-based practice a with children and adults diagnosed with communi swallowing disorders.
-Students will be selecting a administering evaluation procedures, adapting evaluation procedures, interpreting and synthesizing informate determine diagnoses, considering multicultural set delivery and treatment advocacy and outreach, do intervention plans, establishing and maintaining collaborative relationships, making appropriate reprecommendations, providing counseling and educe patients/family and other professionals, writing do reports, and adhering to the ASHA Code of Etcourse is taken concurrently with Diagnostics in Stanguage Pathology (Lecture).
+HHS 587 Diagnostic Clinical (Co-requisite SLP 544) Students will provide evidence-based practice assessment with children and adults diagnosed with communication and swallowing disorders.
+Students will be selecting and administering evaluation procedures, adapting evaluation procedures, interpreting and synthesizing information to determine diagnoses, considering multicultural service delivery and treatment advocacy and outreach, designing intervention plans, establishing and maintaining collaborative relationships, making appropriate referrals and recommendations, providing counseling and education to patients/family and other professionals, writing diagnostic reports, and adhering to the ASHA Code of Ethics.
+This course is taken concurrently with Diagnostics in Speech Language Pathology (Lecture).

 HHS 594 Capstone Project in Speech-Language Pathology and Praxis Examination Preparation (Pre-requisite Completion of Research & Resources in Communication Sciences and Disorders, Clinical I, II, III, IV or Speech-Language Pathology in the Schools Clinical.)
 This hybrid course will cover the nine ASHA areas of specialty, including speech sound disorders, child language/literacy disorders, adult language/neurological disorders, voice disorders, fluency disorders, augmentative and alternative communication, dysphagia, research methods, and cultural aspects of communication disorders.
 Additionally, basic human communication, audiology/hearing, counseling, professional issues, and research will be discussed.
 Additionally, students are required to complete a clinical research project in the second year of their graduate program.
 This course will provide the students the necessary tools to prepare and present a professional poster illustrating their research study.
 Students will write a research paper summarizing their capstone project for submission to a journal or for a professional presentation.